 You might be tempted to skip a detailed check for very simple moorings that are either short or only have one or two sensors.
 But if you skip this step, you have to be comfortable with the additional headaches it can make for you in post-processing the data you get from your mooring.
 Regardless, instrument depth becomes more complicated with longer and more complex moorings, so extra care is needed.

 Let’s look at an example of a real mooring’s deflection

 CSIRO and IMOS maintain an array of subsurface moorings that monitor the East Australia Current.
 This massive and complex ocean current has a significant impact on the environment.
 This impact can only be understood if the current is measured and understood.
 The array consists of a series of subsurface moorings in a region stretching along the continental shelf to full ocean depth 200km away from Brisbane, Australia.

 One of the subsurface moorings in the array is located in 4200m water depth.
 We compared the deflection of a ProteusDS Oceanographic model of the mooring with measurements from the real deployment in the 95th percentile ocean current measurement.
-The maximum knockdown calculated was 151m.
-This compares well with the measured maximum knockdown of 160m depth.
+The maximum knockdown calculated was 132m.
+This compares reasonably well with the maximum measured knockdown of 160m.
 The corresponding maximum tilt of the primary floats was 15 degrees.

 The knockdown has to be carefully accounted for to make sure the ADCP devices near the top of the mooring can still measure the ocean current all the way to the water surface even when the mooring is deflected.